MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/card-emulation-rf-sequence.md

 # Card emulation RF sequence

-The following figure illustrates the state sequences for StateRfDiscovered and StateRfDataXchg for card emulation mode for hardware NFCEE example UICC SE when tapped against an external reader.
+The following figure illustrates the state sequences for StateRfDiscovered and StateRfDataXchg during NFCEE card emulation mode.
+An example of this is when a UICC SE is tapped against an external reader.

 ![card emulation rf sequence](images/cardemulationrfsequence.png)